waterbycounty

 What's happening with rivers in Jefferson County right now?

-Jefferson County's primary USGS streamgage on the OGEECHEE RIVER is currently reading 53.1 cubic feet per second — 18% of the long-term mean of 294.05 cfs.
+Jefferson County's primary USGS streamgage on the OGEECHEE RIVER has a pipeline snapshot of 53.1 cubic feet per second — 18% of the long-term mean of 294.05 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Jefferson County water compare to the Georgia average?